jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 [pull request (PR)](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)
 author and reviewer.

-All of the following examples run the risk of the author ignoring feedback entirely or feeling antagonized by the reviewer.
-Either case can lead to the author avoiding the reviewer in the future or feeling unsafe opening PRs.
+The problems highlighted in this post run the risk of an author ignoring feedback entirely or feeling antagonized by a reviewer.
+Either case can lead to an author avoiding a reviewer in the future or feeling unsafe opening new PRs.

 Note: No judgement is intended for any PR reviewers out there.
 Most of the observations I’m sharing in this post have come from my own experiences giving